-The demography of the ATSB is such that a significant number of experienced staff will either leave the organisation or reduce their hours of work as part of a managed transition to retirement.
-People with the skills and capabilities to replace these staff are in high demand and can often command a market premium beyond what the ATSB is capable of offering.
+The ATSB also anticipates that a significant number of experienced investigators are likely to transition to retirement over this planning period.
+While the ATSB will implement a range of workforce planning strategies to mitigate the resulting loss of organisational knowledge and experience, people with skills and capabilities to replace these staff are in high demand and can often command a market premium beyond what the ATSB is capable of remunerating.